 Our Science and Technology Committee assists the Board in facilitating oversight of the Company's scientific strategic direction and investment in research and development and technology ("R&D").
 The Committee regularly reviews and evaluates the Company's R&D pipeline and provides assistance, as requested, to the Compensation Committee in setting performance goals under the Company's incentive compensation program and reviewing performance results.
 In addition, the Committee identifies and provides the Board with strategic advice on significant emerging science and technology issues, innovations and trends.
-The current members of our Science and Technology Committee are Karen Ferrante, M.D., Edward Hurwitz, Margaret Liu, M.D., D.Sc.hc, M.D.hc, Jay Siegel, M.D. and David Stump, M.D.
-Dr. Liu joined the Science and Technology Committee in January 2023.
+The current members of our Science and Technology Committee are Karen Ferrante, M.D., Edward Hurwitz, Margaret Liu, M.D., Jay Siegel, M.D. and David Stump, M.D.
 Dr. Siegel serves as the chair of the Committee.
 Each of the members of our Science and Technology Committee is an independent director under the applicable rules and regulations of Nasdaq.
 The Science and Technology Committee operates under a written charter and the committee reviews compliance with its charter annually.
 A copy of the Science and Technology Committee charter is available on the Corporate Governance section of the Company's website at http://ir.macrogenics.com/governance.